The Great and Wondrous Tales of Frugal Man – Stop Renting Your Modem

 Frugal Man will not stand for that!

 We all have to access the internet.
-Even Frugal Man needs to get to surf the worldwide web from time to time to do some research.
+Even Frugal Man needs to get on to surf the worldwide web from time to time to do some research.
 The only difference is that I actually surf it like it’s a wave because I’m a super hero.

 Comcast, like many evil corporations, actually doesn’t give you that modem for free just so you can use their service!
 You have to rent it from them(GASP!), sometimes unknowingly since they’re the ones that installed it and likely didn’t tell you there was an extra fee for it.

 While more revenue for Comcast is good for their shareholders, it’s not good for the customer(that’s you) unless the rental fee is fair.

 I know what you’re asking in your head.
 You’re saying, “Frugal Man, please use your super powers to tell me if it’s fair, please.”

 Well, let’s take a look at what Comcast charges.
 The rental fee is $11 per month in 2019(up from $10 last year!).
 Using the power of mathematics, that adds up to $120 per year.